by Mark Schindler

 What an inspiring testimonial of fearless faith in our loving God and all that He is!
 Once the parents' minds were set, once they extinguished their fear and believed the Almighty Creator God and loved Him enough to trust Him, God healed the child, who lives to this day!
 Though it may have ended another way, they were convicted.
 They would accept God on His terms because they put aside fear and loved Him!

 To hear God glorified like this should give us an encouraging boost!
-This should make us eager to continue on to the life of liberty that is set before us.
+This should make us eager to continue on to the life of liberty set before us.

 Barrels of Air

-A number of years ago at the Feast of Tabernacles in St. Petersburg, Florida, we heard another uplifting story of Christian courage.
+Several years ago at the Feast of Tabernacles in St. Petersburg, Florida, we heard another uplifting story of Christian courage.
 Each year that we attended the Feast there, one of the highlights was special music.
-For some reason, that site had one of the finest choirs and group of soloists.
+For some reason, that site had one of the finest choirs and amazing soloists.
 Perhaps the best soloist—and certainly the most inspiring—was a man named Barry Yoder.

 When he performed his baritone solo for special music, it was comparable to the world's finest opera performances.
 His booming voice could probably fill the 10,000-seat arena without a microphone!
 He seemed to have barrels of air for lungs.

 But, there was a catch.
 When Barry came on stage, ushers carried him up the stairs in his wheelchair.
 When he fellowshipped among the congregation, he sat in a chair that unfolded into a bed if necessary.
 An oxygen tank was strapped to it, and tubes ran from the tank into his nostrils because he was always short of breath!